apache/parquet-java/parquet-cli/README.md

         Prints the column and offset indexes of a Parquet file column-size
-        Print the column sizes of a parquet file footer
+        Print the column sizes of a parquet file prune
+        (Deprecated: will be removed in 2.0.0, use rewrite command instead) Prune column(s) in a Parquet file and save it to a new file.
+The columns left are not changed. trans-compression
+        (Deprecated: will be removed in 2.0.0, use rewrite command instead) Translate the compression from one to another (It doesn't support bloom filter feature yet). masking
+        (Deprecated: will be removed in 2.0.0, use rewrite command instead) Replace columns with masked values and write to a new Parquet file footer
         Print the Parquet file footer in json format bloom-filter